gebn/Crackle/README.md

 $requester->fireAll();
 ````

 N.B.
-All types of requests can be done simultaneously - you can mix verbs.
+All types of request can be done simultaneously - you can mix `GETRequest`, `POSTRequest` etc.

 ### Setting custom options using the handle